-Decking and Accessories Our principal decking products are Trex Signature [®] , Trex Transcend [®] Lineage [TM] , Trex Transcend [®] , Trex Select [®] , and Trex Enhance [®] .
+Decking and Accessories Our principal decking products are Trex Signature®, Trex Transcend® LineageTM, Trex Transcend®, Trex Select®, and Trex Enhance®.
 In addition, our Trex Transcend decking product can also be used as cladding.
 Our high-performance, low-maintenance, eco-friendly composite decking products are comprised of a blend of 95 percent reclaimed wood fibers and recycled polyethylene film and feature a protective polymer shell for enhanced protection against fading, staining, mold and scratching.
 Trex Signature decking offers realistic woodgrain aesthetics that raises the bar for beauty, performance and sustainability and is available in two luxurious hues inspired by stunning natural settings.
 Trex Transcend Lineage is the next generation of design and performance in composite decking and is available in four luxurious, on-trend hues inspired by some of the most picturesque locales in the United States.
 Our Trex Transcend decking provides elevated aesthetics paired with the highest level of performance and is available in eight multi-tonal monochromatic classical earth tones and premium tropical colors.
 Trex Select decking offers the perfect pairing of price and minimal maintenance and is available in five nature-inspired earth tone colors.
 Our Trex Enhance boards pair the beauty of authentic wood-grain appearance with the durability of composite with minimal maintenance and the affordability of wood and is available in natural and basic colors.
 We also offer accessories to our decking products.
-Trex Hideaway [®] , a self-gapping universal hidden fastener designed to give a seamless finish to every project.
-Trex DeckLighting [TM] , an outdoor lighting system, is a line of energy-efficient LED dimmable deck lighting designed to use 75% less energy compared to incandescent lighting.
-It can be installed into the railing, stair risers or the deck itself.
-The line includes a post cap light, deck rail light, riser light, a soffit light and a recessed deck light.
-Pre-assembled stair panels that allow for easier installation Railing Our railing products are Trex Transcend Railing, Trex Select Railing, and Trex Signature [®] aluminum railing.
-Our high- performance composite and aluminum deck railing kits and systems are sustainably manufactured, easy to install and durable.
+The Trex Hideaway® Fastener Collection includes solutions for every composite deck fastening and finishing need, and includes color-matched screws and plugs and specially engineered bits, depth setters, and clips.
+The collection is designed to make installation easier and more efficient while delivering a clean, cohesive aesthetic, and is fully compatible with all Trex® decking products.
+Trex DeckLightingTM, an outdoor lighting system, is a line of energy-efficient LED dimmable deck lighting designed to use 75% less energy compared Railing Our railing products are Trex Transcend Railing, Trex Select Railing, and Trex Signature® aluminum railing.
+Our high-performance composite and aluminum deck railing kits and systems are sustainably manufactured, easy to install and durable.
 Trex railing systems are built with the same durability as Trex decking and won't rot, warp, peel or splinter and resist fading and corrosion.
 Trex Transcend Railing, made from approximately 40 percent recycled content, is available in the colors of Trex Transcend decking and finishes that make it appropriate for use with Trex decking products as well as other decking materials, which we believe enhances the sales prospects of our railing products.
 Trex Select Railing, made from approximately 40 percent recycled content, is offered in a white finish and is ideal for consumers who desire a simple clean finished look for their deck.
 Trex Signature aluminum railing, made from a minimum of 40 percent recycled content, is available in three colors and designed for consumers who want a sleek, contemporary look.
-Fencing Our Trex Seclusions [®] composite fencing product is offered through two specialty distributors.
+Fencing Our Trex Seclusions® composite fencing product is offered through two specialty distributors.
 This product consists of structural posts, bottom rail, pickets, top rail and decorative post caps.
-The top and bottom rails of Trex fencing are designed to provide a "picture frame" element and the deep rich colors have a matte surface to prevent harsh sunlight reflections.
+The top and bottom rails of Trex fencing are designed to provide a "picture" frame element and the deep rich colors have a matte surface to prevent harsh sunlight reflections.